toniblyx/alfresco-backup-and-recovery-tool/README.md

 	* added single file or directory recovery from the installation files.
 	* added "--allow-source-mismatch" in a force option if source hostname changes

+#### [Oct/22/18] v0.3
+	* fixed S3 authentication
+    * fixed script fails when the "EXCLUDE" paths are not inside alf_dir
+    * fix for the missed ${NOENCFLAG} during restore
+    * PostgreSQL dump format changed
+    * folder destination changed for index and database to be fixed instead of based on the db type or index type
+    * fix for the "date" printed in the log that was not updated while the script was running
+    * added GLOBAL_DUPLICITY_CACHE_PARMS param in order to let the user configure where to keep the cache files
+    * added SCP_PORT param in order to let the user configure the SFTP/SCP port when it is not the default 22.
+Also included the new SFTP related parameters, with the backup type as sftp
+    * removed the "--extra-clean" parameter, as this can led to problems when the user needs to restore a backup

 ## ISSUES
 Please use Github issues for any comment, bug or new features https://github.com/toniblyx/alfresco-backup-and-recovery-tool/issues

 ## DESCRIPTION
 Alfresco BART is a backup and recovery tool for Alfresco ECM.
-Is a shell script tool based on Duplicity for Alfresco backups and restore from a local file system, FTP, SCP or Amazon S3 of all its components: indexes, data base, content store and all deployment and configuration files.
+Is a shell script tool based on Duplicity for Alfresco backups and restore from a local file system, FTP, SCP, SFTP or Amazon S3 of all its components: indexes, data base, content store and all deployment and configuration files.
 It should runs in most Linux distributions, for Windows you may use Cygwin (non tested yet).

 Brief description of its features: full and incremental backups, backup policies, backup volume control, encryption with GPG, compression.
 Also it has a restore wizard with shortcuts for quick restore of some key components (alfresco-global.properties and more).